Guide: How to Plan and Build a Deck for Your DIY Dome Home

 How about apportioning room for outdoor furniture?
 How about creating a special secluded area for the ambiance of an outdoor spa?
 You can separate special areas visually and physically by using your favorite outdoor decor and by varying deck patterns.

 Even though domes are considered temporary structures, it’s best to check your local zoning and building codes before beginning your deck project.
+Our engineered decks are easy to build but may require engineering for their foundation, depending on your situation.
 In many populated areas, you may need to provide deck plans and blueprints prior to getting started.

 Bonus Pro Tip

 When determining how much material you need, don’t guesstimate, calculate.
 Know your deck dimensions and determine exactly how much decking material you need by using project calculators (available on the internet).
 Pacific Domes Customer Support Team is available to assist you along your journey to creating a well-planned deck.

 Bonus Design Tip